SFStefenon/EWT-Seq2Seq-LSTM-Attention/README.md

 > Seq2Seq-LSTM with Attention: _Evaluation of the starting model using the Attention Mechanism_.

-> Optimized Seq2Seq-LSTM with Attention: _Evaluation of the model with the optimized hyperparameters (based on Optuna)_.
+> Optimized Seq2Seq-LSTM with Attention: _Evaluation with the optimized hyperparameters (based on Optuna)_.

 > Standard Seq2Seq LSTM: _Standard model for comparative purposes_.